fxnn/deadbox/README.md

   providing maximum protection against hash collision search, but also making the fingerprint difficult to use.

+The algorithm consists of the following steps.

+* Bring the public key into a binary representation,
+* Add other information which must be protected against tampering:
+  * Encryption type, i.e. RSA+AES
+  * the `ChallengeLevel` itself,
+* Add a `challengeSolution`, which is initially `0`,
+* Calculate the hashsum of these data using `HashFunction`,
+* Verify that the leftmost `ChallengeLevel` bits of the hashsum are zero,
+  * If not so, increase the `challengeSolution` by one and recalculate the hash,
+* Encode the hashsum without the first `(ChallengeLevel+7)/8` bytes using the `Encoding`,
+* Group the encoded hashsum in pairs of two characters, shorten it to the first `FingerprintLength` groups and separate the pairs by colons `:`.

 The params `ChallengeLevel` and `FingerprintLength` should be chosen in a way that low `FingerprintLength` is compensated with a high `CalculationCost` and vice versa.